balacodeio/milkdown-markdown-editor-umd/README.md

 ## Usage

-You can include the bundle in your HTML file to use the Crepe class directly.
+You can include the bundle in your HTML file to use the `Crepe` class directly.
+The bundle exposes a global `Crepe` constructor on the `window` object.

-For development purposes, use the non-minified bundle:
+### Using the Latest Build

 ```html
 <!DOCTYPE html>